What kind of malware is CrimsonRAT?

 CrimsonRAT shares similarities with dozens of other malicious remote access tools, such as Brushaloader, ExileRat, and Nymeria.
-Although the cyber criminals/developers are different, all of these threats have the exact same purpose - to damage the hijacked system and/or steal various data/information.
-For this reason, elimination of malware like CrimsonRAT is paramount.
+Although the cyber criminals/developers are different, all of these threats have the same purpose: to damage the hijacked system and steal information.
+Therefore, elimination of malware such as CrimsonRAT is paramount.

 How did CrimsonRAT infiltrate my computer?